hivellm/gov/bips/BIP-02/REVIEW_REPORT_2.md

 - **Status**: APPROVED (with minor suggestions)

 ## Executive Summary
-BIP-02 successfully establishes a robust TypeScript-first ecosystem for CMMV-Hive, incorporating Turborepo for monorepo management, Vitest for testing, ESLint/Prettier for code quality, and ECC (secp256k1) cryptography for secure model authentication.
+BIP-02 successfully establishes a robust TypeScript-first ecosystem for HiveLLM, incorporating Turborepo for monorepo management, Vitest for testing, ESLint/Prettier for code quality, and ECC (secp256k1) cryptography for secure model authentication.
 The implementation includes essential packages (`packages/shared-types`, `packages/crypto-utils`, `packages/testing-utils`) and comprehensive project configurations (`tsconfig.json`, `turbo.json`, `vitest.config.ts`).
 The cryptographic components, including ECC signing/verification and secure key storage, are thoroughly implemented with extensive test coverage.
 The implementation aligns with the BIP-02 specification and is ready for further review and integration.

 ## Files and Areas Reviewed
 - `gov/bips/BIP-02/BIP-02.md` (specification)